chialab/dna/README.md

 ### Properties, async render, slots... and more!

-DNA comes with a lot of features in a very small (~ 6kb gzipped) package.
+DNA comes with a lot of features in a very small package.
 You can use `<slot>` elements like in Shadow DOM contexts, observe properties changes and delegate events.

 ## Browsers support